algotrade-research/InstiFund/README.md

 Each month, a list of 3 highest scored stocks will be selected based on the fund's financial portfolio and the stocks' financial ratios.
 The stocks will be held for 1 month and then rebalanced.
 The performance of the strategy will be compared with the benchmark index (VN-Index) to evaluate its effectiveness.
-The results show that the strategy outperforms the benchmark index with a return of 28.94% annually and a maximum drawdown of -11.57% in the out-of-sample period.
+The results show that the strategy outperforms the benchmark index with a ROI of 42.87% and a maximum drawdown of -15.35% in the out-of-sample period.

 ## Introduction
 Vietnamese open-end funds have recently gained popularity among investors, particularly following the launch of Fmarket.
 Many funds report annual returns of 20-30%, making them attractive investment vehicles.
 However, retail investors often face challenges in selecting individual stocks due to the complexity of financial analysis and market dynamics.